-A FICO credit score less than or equal to 620, and either

-• two or more 30-day delinquencies on the mortgage loan in the six months immediately preceding the month of the evaluation, or a pre-modification housing expense-to-income ratio greater than 40% calculated in accordance with the procedures in Section "9.2.4.4.1.1 Calculating the Housing Expense-to-Income Ratio for Imminent Default for a Loan Modification."
+A FICO credit score less than or equal to 620, and either two or more 30-day delinquencies on the mortgage loan in the six months immediately preceding the month of the evaluation, or Note: The servicer must not consider a missed contractual payment that becomes 60 or more days delinquent as having two or more 30-day delinquencies in the six-month period immediately preceding the month of the evaluation.
+Credit a pre-modification housing expense-to-income ratio greater than 40% calculated in accordance with the procedures in Section "9.2.4.4.1.1 Calculating the Housing Expense-to-Income Ratio for Imminent Default for a Loan Modification."